fatima-ouchbara/Search_engine_productSimilarity/README.md

 # 🔍 Product Similarity Search Engine

-A Python-based search engine that finds similar products using feature extraction and similarity matching techniques.
+A Python-based search engine that finds similar products using feature extraction (Resnet50) and similarity matching techniques (NearestNeighbors).

 This project implements a simple search engine that processes product data, extracts feature vectors, and compares items to find similar products.